 South Africa is the Adventure Capital of the World

+Before you take off on your South Africa vacation you should plan some adventure activities.
 I’m not just talking about the Cape.
 Every corner of South Africa seems to have some adventure aspect to it.
 From hiking in the Drakensberg, to free diving with sharks in the KZN, to throwing yourself off the world’s highest bridge bungee you won’t be strapped to get an adrenaline rush on your vacation in South Africa.

 Hide Yo Kids, Hide Yo Wife